In affiliate marketing, it’s always about traffic. Isn’t it? Not just any traffic, though.

 With a combined email user base of 2.6 billion users, each user checking email gazillion times throughout the day, the total worldwide traffic for email is estimated to be at 215 billion emails per day.

-Surely then, email marketing beats social media and any other traffic source you know of.
+Surely then, email marketing beats social media and any other free or paid traffic sources you know of.
 It’s just that you overlooked the good old email.

 Plus, as an affiliate, building your own lists around a niche gives you complete control over your marketing.
 Once you start building up your lists and if you manage to grow your list to a sizeable number, you can then send out offers relevant to that list over and over again.